dibeandr/Udacity-Data-Science-Nano-Degree-/project1/README.md

 Which month did the retail makes highest revenue?

-File could be found on this link [here.](https://www.kaggle.com/datasets/thedevastator/online-retail-transaction-data/code)
+DataseFile could be found on this link [here.](https://www.kaggle.com/datasets/thedevastator/online-retail-transaction-data/code)

 ## Blog Post
-My main findings gethered on my notebook can be found on the blog i wrote Medium and can be accessed  [here](https://medium.com/@malomesuret/beyond-the-cart-analyzing-12-months-of-uk-online-retail-splurge-7562f6bc965a)
+I used medium and more info coudl be found with Code on notebook and others on  [here](https://medium.com/@malomesuret/beyond-the-cart-analyzing-12-months-of-uk-online-retail-splurge-7562f6bc965a)

 ## Installations